Structured SIR: Efficient and Expressive Importance-Weighted Inference for High-Dimensional Image Registration: Experiments

 \subsection{Model Variants}

 We evaluate the performance of our model in terms of propagated segmentation accuracy after registering pairs of images.
-We denote the baseline variational variants of our model with a leading \textbf{V}, and SIR with \textbf{S}.
+We denote the baseline variational variants of our model with a leading \textbf{V}, regular importance sampling has a leading \textbf{I}, and SIR with \textbf{S}.
 Symbols after the + represent the covariance parameterisation: \textbf{D} is a diagonal Cholesky, \textbf{C} is a sparsely structured Cholesky and \textbf{L} indicates a low-rank component.
+We also compare against a resolution matched Voxelmorph model\citep{dalca2019unsupervised}, with a comparable architecture (see \cref{sec:app_baselines} for details) that we ensembled using 5 models (Vxm5).